batareechka/abz.test/README.md

 # abz.test
 test task for abz.agency

-## Setup instructions
+## To run application
-npm install
+1. npm install
-gulp build
+2. gulp build

-## To start server run
-node server.js
+3. node server.js
-and go to http://localhost:3060 in your browser
+4. go to http://localhost:3060 in your browser

 ## To start the project for development run
 gulp dev